MattGhafouri/EFBulkInsertBenchmark/README.md

 In this project, I have implemented bulk insert in different ways and elapsed time was calculated for every technique.

-4 different techniques for bulk insert by Entity framework :
+4 different techniques for bulk insert by Entity framework and without it :

 1- EFCore.BulkExtensions => https://github.com/borisdj/EFCore.BulkExtensions